xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 ```
 Cartesian velocity control, need to be set to cartesian velocity control mode(self.set_mode(5))
+Note:
+    1. only available if firmware_version >= 1.6.9

 :param speeds: [spd_x, spd_y, spd_z, spd_rx, spd_ry, spd_rz]
 :param is_radian: the spd_rx/spd_ry/spd_rz in radians or not, default is self.default_is_radian
 :param is_tool_coord: is tool coordinate or not, default is False